Activations#

 • x (Union[Array, NativeArray]) – input array.

-• threshold (Optional[Union[int, float]]) – values above this revert to a linear function.
-Default: None. (default: None)
+• threshold (Optional[Union[int, float]], default: None) – values above this revert to a linear function If the input is complex, only its real part is considered.
+Default: None

 Return type: